 What this page is for

-This page sets communication norms so remote collaboration stays clear, respectful, and efficient.
+This page sets communication norms so remote collaboration stays clear, respectful, and efficient, aligned with How We Work.

 What you should do